 My husband on top of the Grettisbæli lair

 One of these lairs are located in the mountain Öxarnúpur, a 146 m mountain, made of basalt columns.
 It is a massive rock with a lot of scree, making it difficult to mount.

 There is a path leading from the parking lot through the land of the farmer and up to the Grettisbæli lair.
 It takes some 25 minutes to get to the lair and it is a bit steep hike up the mountain.

 The lair cannot be seen from below and it isn't until one actually stands on the protruding cliff that it is obvious that this was the lair of Grettir the Strong, his hiding place.

 When we got up on top of the protruding rock there was a small lawn, about the size of a small room.
 By the end of it, the lair is located.
-It isn't big, only some 3 meter's long with a width and height of 1 metre.
+It isn't big, only some 3 meters long with a width and height of 1 meter.

 One can only imagine how strong Grettir really was, seeing that the basalt columns are extremely heavy.
 Some of the basalt columns are now missing.

 On the way to Grettisbæli lair